solidity-labs-io/forge-proposal-simulator/docs/guides/customizing-proposal.md

     }
     ```

 -   `run()`: Serves as the entrypoint for executing the proposal by `forge script`.
-For more in-depth information on how this process operates behind the scenes, please refer to [run function](../overview/architecture/proposal-functions.md#run-function).
 In this example, 'primaryForkId' is configured as 'Arbitrum' to execute the proposal on L2.
 Subsequently, 'ethForkId' is also set as every Arbitrum proposal must undergo a settlement process on L1, regardless of the final execution chain target.
-The address of the Arbitrum L2 governor's contract is established using 'setGovernor' to simulate the proposal.
+The address of the Arbitrum L2 governor's contract is set using 'setGovernor' to simulate the proposal.
 This address will be used later to verify on-chain calldata and simulate the proposal.
+For further reading, see the [run function](../overview/architecture/proposal-functions.md#run-function).

     ```solidity
     function run() public override {